Bilel-Ouelhazi/Energy-Monitoring-and-Management-System/README.md

-Project Name: Energy Monitoring and Management System
+# Energy Monitoring and Management System

-Description:
-This project aims to develop an Energy Monitoring and Management System using Flask, MongoDB, and ESP32.
-The system allows users to monitor and manage energy consumption data collected from various sensors deployed in a facility.
+This project implements an Energy Monitoring System using Flask and MongoDB.
+It allows users to monitor real-time energy consumption data and visualize trends over time.
+The system collects data from sensors connected to ESP32 microcontrollers and provides a user-friendly web interface for data visualization and analysis.

-Features:

-User Authentication: The system supports user authentication with different access levels (admin and user).
+## Features

-Real-time Data Monitoring: Users can view real-time data on energy consumption, including voltage, current, power, and energy.
+- Real-time monitoring of voltage, current, power, and energy consumption.
-Data Visualization: The system provides interactive charts and graphs to visualize daily, monthly, and yearly energy consumption trends.
+- Daily, monthly, and yearly energy consumption trends visualization.
+- User authentication with admin and user access levels.
-Configuration Settings: Admin users can configure system settings, such as setting maximum energy consumption limits.
+- Configuration settings for setting maximum energy consumption limits.
-Data Collection from Sensors: Data from sensors connected to ESP32 microcontrollers are collected periodically and stored in a MongoDB database.
-Remote Data Transmission: ESP32 devices transmit energy consumption data to the server via WiFi for real-time monitoring and analysis.
-Components:

-app.py: This file contains the Flask application for the web interface, including routes for user authentication, data visualization, and configuration settings. esp32.py: This script runs on ESP32 microcontrollers to collect energy consumption data from sensors and transmit it to the server. arduino.ino: Arduino sketch for collecting energy consumption data and transmitting it to the server via WiFi.
-Technologies Used:
+## Technologies Used

-Python (Flask)
+- Python (Flask)
-MongoDB
+- MongoDB
-ESP32
+- ESP32

-Arduino
-Usage:
+## Usage

-Clone the repository.
+1. Clone the repository.
-Set up the Flask application and MongoDB database.
+2. Set up the Flask application and MongoDB database.
-Upload the ESP32 firmware to the microcontrollers and deploy sensors.
+3. Upload the ESP32 firmware to the microcontrollers and deploy sensors.
-Run the Flask application.
+4. Run the Flask application.
-Access the web interface to monitor and manage energy consumption data.
+5. Access the web interface to monitor and manage energy consumption data.